 Our room at the Four Seasons was heavenly!
 I would bet that the view from the Four Seasons lobby bar area was the most spectacular view in all of St. Louis, Missouri.

 Some of the things I loved best about the Four Seasons were the plush, down duvet, iPod docking station, a large Italian marble bathroom, and terry bathrobes.

 The Four Seasons Hotel connects to the sprawling casino at Lumiere Place, which had hundreds of slot machines.
 Eddie and I were surprised that you had to be registered and show an identification to enter the gambling areas.

 A positive was that while gambling, patrons racked up points which could be redeemed for food, hotel rooms, and apparel.
 Lumiere Place’s casino was incredibly clean and contemporary in feel.
 Eddie and I enjoyed lunch at The Kitchen, which was both tasty and affordable.

 What We Did in St. Louis

-Eddie and I did some shopping at the Plaza Frontenac and St. Louis Galleria malls.
-Both were spread out from the Laclede’s Landing so we had to take a cab to get there.
+Eddie and I did some shopping at the Plaza Frontenac and St. Louis Galleria high-end malls.
+Both were spread out from the Laclede’s Landing, so we had to take a cab to get there.
 The taxi fare was around $35.

 Our favorite meal was from Al’s Restaurant near the hotel.
 This 83-year-old restaurant is a gem!
 It featured mouthwatering steaks, lobster, fresh seafood, chops, and pasta dishes.
 Al’s doesn’t use a printed menu, but instead, the impressive servers rattle off the 60 or so vegetable and side dishes like its nothing.
 They can even do it backward!